Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✔ So the solution does not meet the goal.

-### Question #35
+### Question #28 💩 💩

 HOTSPOT You need to deploy Azure Kubernetes Service (AKS) to host an application.

 The solution must meet the following requirements:

 ✑ Containers must only be published internally.

-✑ AKS clusters must be able to create and manage containers in Azure.
+ .

 What should you use for each requirement?
 To answer, select the appropriate options in the answer area.